rkotze/git-mob/packages/git-mob/README.md

 $ git config --global user.email "jane@example.com"
 ```

-To keep track of potential co-authors, git-mob uses a JSON file called `.git-coauthors`, which will try to find it in the following directories:
+To keep track of co-authors git-mob uses a JSON file called `.git-coauthors`, and will try to find it in the following directories:

-1. If `GITMOB_COAUTHORS_PATH` is set this will override any other settings.
+1. If `GITMOB_COAUTHORS_PATH` environment variable is set this will override any other settings.
-1. Else if the current git repo has a `<repo>/.git-coauthors` file in the git root directory.
+2. If the current Git repository has a `.git-coauthors` file in the root directory.
-1. Else it will default to users home directory at `~/.git-coauthors`, if nothing else is set.
+3. The default is the users home directory at `~/.git-coauthors`.

 Here's a template of its structure: